-Carl S. Sterner, ASSOC.
-AIA, LEED AP, CPHC, is the Director of Design & Sustainability at Sol Design + Consulting.
-He previously worked as a Product Manager and Director of Product Marketing at Sefaira, where he helped to create game-changing performance analysis software for architects and engineers, and as a Designer at William McDonough + Partners, where he worked on a number of ambitious sustainable projects, including a Net Positive Energy and LEED Platinum buildings.
+Carl S. Sterner, AIA, LEED AP, CPHC, has dedicated his career to pushing the boundaries of sustainable design.
+As Director of Design and Sustainability at Sol Design + Consulting, he leads the design and delivery of ambitious sustainable projects, among them Passive House and Living Building Challenge projects.
+He previously worked as a Product Manager and Director of Product Marketing at Sefaira, where he helped to create one of the most widely-used energy modeling and daylight analysis tools on the market, and as a Designer at William McDonough + Partners, where he contributed to Net Positive Energy and LEED Platinum projects.

-Carl's work is an effort to leverage the built environment to help foster a truly sustainable society — not only ecologically viable, but also more livable, joyous, and humane.
+Carl's work is an effort to leverage the built environment to help foster a truly sustainable society — not only ecologically viable, but also more equitable, humane, and joyous.
 This means tackling not only the technical aspects of sustainability (energy efficiency, resource conservation, etc.), but also the structural socio-economic issues that are at the root of un-sustainability.
 This work is currently progressing along three fronts:

 - Resilience, broadly defined.
 Resilience is core to long-term sustainability; but it must be understood as far more than "disaster preparedness."
-Carl served on the Advisory Committee for the LEED Pilot credits on Resilience, including helping to develop the Passive Habitability credit — and is working to build upon this foundation to broaden the discourse around resilience.
+Carl served on the Advisory Committee for the LEED Pilot credits on Resilience, including helping to develop the Passive Survivability credit — and published "Designing Resilience" in New Directions in Sustainable Design.
+He is working to build upon this foundation to broaden the discourse around resilience.

 - Making sustainability affordable.
 High-performance building must be cost-competitive to address the twin challenges of climate change and inequality.
 Carl's Iowa Nest Residence is one experiment in affordability, targeting Net Zero on a conventional budget.
-He also serves on the board of NEST (no relation to the other Nest), a community redevelopment organization dedicated to affordable, sustainable housing.
+The Iowa City Passive House (currently under construction) is another.
+At Sol Design + Consulting, which has extensive experience in affordable, sustainable housing, he was a consultant on Ohio's first multifamily Passive House — an affordable senior living community.

 Carl's other passion is music.
 He has studied music composition at The Julliard School and Cincinnati's College Conservatory of Music, and his compositions have been performed in New York and Cincinnati.